8base/old-documentation/8base-console/graphql-api/queries/record-list-query.md

 *For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc.*

 ### Fetching multiple table records
 Query list of records from a single table.
-Note the `items` key that denotes an array of results will get returned.
+Note the `items` key that denotes an array of results will be returned.

 {% code-tabs %}
 {% code-tabs-item title="Query" %}